dmpe/BankApp/README.md

 **BLOG**

-Look more on my blog where I have wrote about it.
+Look more on my blog where I have wrote about it (no longer working links).

 -  [http://www.komentovaneudalosti.cz/blog/?p=1126](http://www.komentovaneudalosti.cz/blog/?p=1126)